Bhagatkhushi/IoT-Based-Smart-Greenhouse-System/README.md

 ## Overview

-This project is an IoT-Based Smart Greenhouse Monitoring and Control System that monitors temperature, humidity, soil moisture, and light intensity using sensors.
-It automatically controls the fan, water pump, and light according to environmental conditions.
+This project is an IoT-based smart greenhouse system that monitors temperature, humidity, soil moisture, and sunlight and automatically controls devices based on environmental conditions.
+Sensor data can be monitored using NodeMCU (ESP8266) and Blynk IoT.

 ## Features

-* Temperature and Humidity monitoring using DHT11 sensor
+* Temperature monitoring
-* Soil moisture detection for smart irrigation
+* Soil moisture monitoring
+* Humidity monitoring
-* Light intensity detection using LDR
+* Sunlight/light intensity monitoring
-* Automatic control of fan, pump, and light
+* Automatic control of connected devices
-* Real-time data display on 16x2 LCD
+* Real-time monitoring using Blynk IoT
-* Serial Monitor output for debugging
+* LCD display for sensor readings
+* Wi-Fi connectivity using NodeMCU/ESP8266

 ## Hardware Components

 * Arduino UNO
+* NodeMCU (ESP8266)
-* DHT11 Sensor
+* DHT11 Temperature & Humidity Sensor
 * Soil Moisture Sensor
-* LDR Sensor
+* LDR / Light Sensor
-* LCD (I2C)
+* LCD Display
 * Relay Module
+* DC Motor / Fan
+* Water Pump
+* Artificial Light
+* Connecting Wires & Breadboard

 ## Software Components

 * Arduino IDE
-* Embedded C
+* Embedded C / C++
+* NodeMCU / ESP8266
+* Wi-Fi
+* Blynk IoT Application

 ## Working

 The system continuously monitors environmental conditions inside the greenhouse using multiple sensors.

-* The **DHT11 sensor** measures temperature and humidity.
+The DHT11 sensor measures temperature and humidity.
-* The **soil moisture sensor** detects the water level in the soil.
+The soil moisture sensor detects soil moisture level.
-* The **LDR sensor** measures light intensity.
+The LDR sensor measures light intensity.

-All sensor data is sent to the Arduino microcontroller, where it is processed.
+All sensor data is processed by the Arduino and sent to the NodeMCU (ESP8266) for IoT monitoring.

 Based on predefined threshold values:

-* If temperature is high, the fan is turned ON.
+If temperature is high, the fan is turned ON.
-* If humidity exceeds the limit, ventilation is activated.
+If humidity exceeds the limit, ventilation is activated.
-* If soil moisture is low, the water pump is turned ON.
+If soil moisture is low, the water pump is turned ON.
-* If light intensity is low, artificial light is switched ON.
+If light intensity is low, artificial light is switched ON.

-The current values of temperature, humidity, soil moisture, and light are displayed on the LCD screen.
+The current values are displayed on the LCD and can also be monitored through the Blynk IoT application.

-This system works automatically without human intervention, helping to maintain optimal conditions for plant growth.
+This system works automatically, helping maintain suitable conditions for plant growth.

 ## Code